+Contact Information

+Program information is available from the Business & Information Technology Division Office at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

+Business & Information Technology Division

 FINANCIAL SERVICES DEGREE AND CERTIFICATE

 Certificate Prerequisites

-ENG 099 ■ or Accuplacer Sentence Skills score of 69 or equivalent (for BA 121)
+ENG 099 or Accuplacer Sentence Skills score of 69 or equivalent (for BA 121)

-ENG 100 🗷 or Accuplacer Sentence Skills score of 85 or equivalent (for ENG 101)
+ENG 100 or Accuplacer Sentence Skills score of 85 or equivalent (for ENG 101)

-MATH 099 or Accuplacer Arithmetic score of 57 or equivalent (for ACCT 101A and 111)
+MATH 100A or Accuplacer Arithmetic score of 72 or equivalent (for ACCT 101A and 111)

 RDG 099 or Accuplacer Reading score of 69 or equivalent (for ACCT 101A, BA 113 and BA 121)

-RDG 100 or Accuplacer Reading score of 80 or equivalent (for ENG 101 and A&S)
+RDG 100 🗕 or Accuplacer Reading score of 80 or equivalent (for ENG 101 and A&S)

 Degree Prerequisites

 MATH 100A or Accuplacer Elementary Algebra score of 72 or equivalent (for MATH 119) Recommended Course Sequence for Full-time Students

 (Part-time students should see an Advisor or Counselor to customize their educational plans.)

-Certificate requirement = 45 credits
+Certificate requirement = 46 credits

-Degree requirement = 60 credits
+Degree requirement = 61 credits

-Term 1
+Term 1 Term 2 Term 3

-ACCT 101A 🖳

-3 credits
+ACCT 101A ACCT 101B 3 credits

-BA 113 💻
+BA 113 ACCT 111 ACCT

-3 credits

-BA 121 🖳

-3 credits
+BA 121 BA 131 BA 3 credits

-BA 150 💻

-CP 176

-CSCI 101 💻

-4 credits

 FIN 101

 3 credits

-Term 2

-ACCT 101B 🖳
+BA 222

 3 credits

-ACCT 111 🖳
+IT 101 💻

 3 credits

-BA 131 💂
+Certificate = 46 credits

+ENG 101 💻

 3 credits

-BA 222 🖳
+ACCT 102 ACCT 102 ACCT 102

+BA 211 A 3 credits

+BA 295 🗷 1 credit

+COMM

+Elective

 3 credits

-FNG 101 📮

-3 credits

-Term 3

-ACCT 102 🚨

-BA 211 🖳 3 credits

-COMM elective

-3 credits

 FIN 248 3 credits

-FIN 249 3 credits
+FIN 249 3 credits Term 4

-Certificate = 45 credits

-Term 4

 MATH 119

 or higher (except)

 MATH 215

 & 296)

 3-4 credits

 (MATH 121 or higher recommended for degree)

-ECON 200 ■ or ECON 201 3 credits
+ECON 200 = or ECON 201 = 3 credits

 Social/

 Behavioral

 Science

-elective
+Elective

 3 credits

-PHIL 245B A or BA 234 (recommended for degree) 3 credits
+PHIL 245B A or BA 234 3 credits

-Approved elective
+Approved

+Elective

 3 credits

 Approved Electives

 ACCT 104

+or higher

+BA 252

+BA 270

+BA 271

+BA 271

-or higher BA 252 BA 270 BA 271 BA 272
+BA 272

 BA 273

 BA 285

-ECON 200 ■ or 201 (whichever not taken previously) IB 203 FIN courses
+ECON 200

+or 201

+(whichever not

+taken previously)

+IB 203

+FIN courses

-FIN courses CIS courses
+CIS courses

-\blacksquare = Course available through Distance Learning (see page 47).
+FIRE SCIENCE

 Associate of Applied Science Degree in Fire Science

 Program Description

 Students will study fundamentals of fire fighting, fire protection and emergency response.
 Classes include classroom study and field trips.

 Career and Advancement Opportunities

-For 2002-03, graduates from this program had a 100 percent placement rate.
+For 2003-04, graduates from this program had a 100 percent placement rate.
 Upon completion of the program, students will be qualified for a variety of fire science and emergency response positions in the fields of fire protection services, industrial fire protection, hazardous materials, insurance services, fire protection services and fire prevention.
 Department of Labor projections show jobs in fire fighting should remain steady as replacements are always needed.

+The AAS degree in Fire Science prepares students for entry-level positions in a fire service company or department.
+The degree is transferable to other institutes of higher learning that train in Federal Emergency Management Agency (FEMA) standards.

 Special Requirements

 Students are required to purchase textbooks.

 Contact Information

 Program information is available from the program chair at (505) 224-3760, the director at (505) 224-3762, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

-FIRE SCIENCE DEGREE

-Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize their educational plans.)

-Degree requirement = 72-73 credits
+Health, Wellness & Public Safety Division FIRE SCIENCE DEGREE Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize your educational plan.)
+Degree requirements = 62-63 credits